-The Quad County Career Pathways Consortium partnership between Indian River State College in Fort Pierce, Florida and the Florida school districts (Martin, St. Lucie, Indian River, and Okeechobee).
+The Quad County Career Pathways Consortium partnership between Indian River State College in Fort Pierce, Florida and the Florida school districts Martin, St. Lucie, Indian River, and Okeechobee.

 The Quad County Career Pathways Consortium (QCCPC) is an education-to-workforce partnership between Indian River State College (IRSC) in Fort Pierce, Florida and Florida school districts Martin, St. Lucie, Indian River, and Okeechobee.
 High school students have the opportunity to gain practical experience through jobs or apprenticeships and earn credits toward a degree at Indian River State College.
 Dual enrollment is also offered, allowing high school students to take college-level classes that count toward their high school diploma and toward an associate degree or technical certificate.
 Classes may take place at IRSC or at a participating high school.
-High school students receive free tuition and textbooks and all fees are waived.
-IRSC has five separate campuses, giving students in every area of the QCCPC access to CTE opportunities.8
+High school students receive free tuition and textbooks, and all fees are waived.
+IRSC has five separate campuses, giving students in every area of the QCCPC access to CTE opportunities (IRSC 2025).

-6. Innovation Center of St. Vrain Valley School (Longmont, Colorado).
+6. Innovation Center of St. Vrain Valley School of Longmont, Colorado.

-The Innovation Center of St. Vrain Valley Schools in Longmont, Colorado offers high school students the opportunity to take classes, earn professional/technical certifications, and work real jobs for wages in their chosen vocation.
-This was made possible through the Race to the Top Grant, which St. Vrain was awarded in 2012, supplying the school with \$16.6 million to establish the Innovation Center, which provides "professional STEM experiences to students through industry partnerships and paid work for students".9 St. Vrain found that STEM-based work was beneficial to students, but since many of them already had paid jobs outside of school, they needed to offer paid opportunities so that students could benefit from applied STEM work without having to give up their paycheck.
+The Innovation Center of St. Vrain Valley Schools in Longmont, Colorado offers high school students the opportunity to take classes, earn professional/technical certifications, and work real jobs and get paid in their chosen vocation.
+This was made possible through the Race to the Top Grant, which St. Vrain was awarded in 2012, supplying the school with \$16.6 million to establish the Innovation Center, which provides "professional STEM experiences to students through industry partnerships and paid work for students" (St. Vrain 2025).
+St. Vrain found that STEMbased work was beneficial to students, but since many of them already had paid jobs outside of school, they needed to offer paid opportunities so that students could benefit from applied STEM work without having to give up their paycheck.
 St. Vrain partners with over 200 organizations, including IBM, Google, Lockheed Martin, and University of Denver.
 The Innovation Center is a 50,000 square foot building that accommodates 750 students and is equipped with labs for manufacturing, robotics, and biomedical science, a metal shop, a wood shop, a community makerspace, and more.
-The Innovation Center offers classes in the following areas: aeronautics, artificial intelligence, bioscience, cybersecurity, entrepreneurship, information and communication technology, music innovation, pathways to teaching, robotics, video arts, virtual and digital design, online industry certifications.
+The Innovation Center offers classes in the following areas: aeronautics; artificial intelligence; bioscience; cybersecurity; entrepreneurship; information & communication technology; music innovation; pathways to teaching; robotics; video arts; virtual and digital design; online industry certifications.
 Classes can be taken by high school students in grades 9-12 during the school year or during the summer.
 Additionally, camps are offered for grades 1-12 during the summer.